AdvancedComputationalDesign-SDU/assignment-2-fractal-generation-Boas-ACD/DOCUMENTATION.md

 ## Technical Explanation

-*(Provide a concise explanation of your code, focusing on recursion and geometric manipulations.
-Discuss how your approach generates the final fractal pattern and the mathematical principles involved.)*

-Example:

 In my implementation, the `generate_fractal` function recursively draws line segments representing polygons and/or centerlines from each polygon vertice to the polygon center.
 The function calculates the polygon vertices using trigonometric functions based on the initial starting point of the polygon and the number of sides the polygons shall have.

 At each recursion step, the function: